-We relaunched the Royal London Foundation in 2017 after you told us you wanted to support smaller, local organisations, and we’ve had a fantastic response from our members so far.
-Because of your nominations, in 2017 we donated £185,000 to 37 not-for-profit organisations around the UK.
+We relaunched the Royal London Foundation in 2017 after you told us you wanted to support smaller, local organisations, and we’ve had a fantastic response from our members.
+Because of your nominations, in 2018 we donated £350,000 to not-for-profit organisations around the UK.

 Find out what types of organisations have received funding in the past, and how they are helping people in need, below.